udecode/plate/README.md

 - 🔌 40+ Packages

-> We enforce separation of concerns by packaging each feature for
+> We enforce separation of concerns by packaging each feature for build
 > optimization and versioning.

+- 🛠 Customizable and extensible
 - 📦 Tree-shaking / ES modules
 - ✅ TypeScript types
 - ✅ Unit tested with `slate@0.60.11`